invisibleXML/ixml/misc/pragmas.md

   to allow them either before or after the mark.
 At the moment, the proposal takes the second course.

+* The fact that extension elements can contain things that are implicit but not explicit in the ixml form means that a schema for the visible-XML form of a grammar, as described here, requires manual intervention and not just a mechanical derivation from the ixml grammar for ixml.
+That will make some people nervous, as it makes us.
+But at the moment, it says here that this is the right compromise.

 ## Decisions to be made by the group

 * What name should be used for the magic namespace-binding namespace?